 Be Aware of Carbon Monoxide Risks

-If you are traveling on a motor boat, you need to be aware of the dangers of carbon monoxide (CO) and the warning signs of carbon monoxide poisoning.
+If you are traveling on a motorboat, be aware of the dangers of carbon monoxide (CO) and the warning signs of carbon monoxide poisoning.
 CO can accumulate inside a poorly ventilated cabin, on deck from a blocked exhaust outlet or another boat’s exhaust outlet, and can even surround the boat when idling.

-Carbon monoxide poisoning can look similar to seasickness or intoxication as it may cause headaches, nausea, and dizziness.
-Regular safety checks of your boat’s engine and exhaust systems can help prevent dangerous CO levels.
+Carbon monoxide poisoning can look similar to seasickness or intoxication, as it may cause headaches, nausea, and dizziness.
+Regular safety checks of your boat’s engine and exhaust systems can help prevent dangerous carbon monoxide (CO) levels.
 If there is any doubt over whether a passenger is experiencing seasickness or CO poisoning, take action to treat CO exposure rather than waiting to see if her condition improves.

 Know the Ohio Boating Laws